-While there are several methods to treat hypertension—and high blood pressure in general—maintaining a healthy diet has been at the forefront by dieticians, doctors, and researchers alike.
+While there are several methods to treat hypertension and high blood pressure, maintaining a healthy diet has been at the forefront by dieticians, doctors, and researchers alike.

 A study from the Archives of Internal Medicine revealed a direct correlation between a low-carb diet and decreased blood pressure.
 This study compared a low-carb diet with a low-fat diet combined with a weight loss drug called Orlistat, which blocks fat absorption.

-The first group followed a low-carb, ketogenic diet that consisted of less than 20 grams of carbs each day, and the second group followed a low-fat diet (less than 30% of daily calories from fat) plus the Orlistat over the span of 48 weeks.
+The first group followed a low-carb, ketogenic diet that consisted of less than 20 grams of carbs each day.
+The second group followed a low-fat diet (less than 30% of daily calories from fat) plus the Orlistat over 48 weeks.

-While researchers say that weight loss itself will typically yield a healthy reduction in blood pressure, it appears that following a low-carb diet can add additional pressure-lowering effects which may require further study.
+While researchers say that weight loss itself will cause a reduction in blood pressure, following a low-carb diet may reduce blood pressure even further.

 One of the biggest contributors to high blood pressure is insulin resistance and high blood sugar.
 Some research shows that pathological changes in insulin and glucose metabolism can greatly affect the clinical and development course of hypertension.

-Having chronically high blood sugar, triglycerides, and hyperinsulinemia are far more common in people with hypertension than those with normal blood pressure, and one of the biggest contributors to all three of these conditions is high-carb intake, particularly refined sugars and grains.
+Having chronically high blood sugar, triglycerides, and hyperinsulinemia are far more common in people with hypertension.
+One of the biggest contributors to all three of these conditions is high-carb intake, particularly refined sugars and grains.